-From 5 July, the BikiniARTmuseum in cooperation with the Schuster Collection will be showing an icon of pin-up art: Bunny Yeager - The Queen of Pinup.
-This first temporary exhibition by BAM, which has already been shown very successfully in California, runs until April 2021.
+From 5 July, the BikiniARTmuseum, in cooperation with the Schuster Collection, will be showing an icon of pin-up art: Bunny Yeager - The Queen of Pinup.
+This first BAM temporary exhibition, which has already been shown very successfully in California, runs until August 2021.

 Rediscovery and comeback of pin-up art

 For more than a decade now, pin-up art has been celebrating a dazzling comeback.
 Many world stars such as Christina Aguilera, Lana Del Rey and Katy Perry have been inspired by the elegant sex appeal of pin-up girls.
 They all copy this vintage style, which is mostly associated with the fifties.
 An absolute highlight of pin-up photography from this period is shown in the BikiniARTmuseum: Pin-up model Bunny Yeager switched to the side behind the camera in the mid-fifties.
 This not only earned Bunny Yeager the nickname "Most Beautiful Photographer in the World", but also laid the foundation for a world career.
 In the 1990s, the Berlin curator Helmut Schuster brought Bunny Yeager's photographic art back into the world public eye.
 The photographs have already been shown in many renowned museums and will be the prelude to the temporary exhibitions of the BikiniARTmuseum starting July 5th.

 Bunny Yeager - Pin-up icon and multi-talent